Jaysicles/jaysicles/README.md

 <!-- <img src="https://i.imgur.com/bzEL8Pi.png"> -->

 # 💫 About Me
 I'm 18 years old, an aspiring & passionate Front-End Web Developer (Learning Full-Stack) and Cybersecurity fan from the UK.
-I do all sorts of things on the side, along with being a bit of a weeb.
+I do all sorts of things on the side.
 I hope to one day endure a career as a programmer.<br><br> <strong>FUN FACTS</strong><br> Learning Norwegian & Portuguese<br>Purple is my favourite colour

 ## 🌐 Socials